What We Know About The Dallas Texas Police Killer.

 A female, who was in the same area as Johnson, was also taken custody, however Brown said: ‘We still don’t have complete comfort that we have all the suspects.’

-7 thoughts on “What We Know About The Dallas Texas Police Killer.”
+7 responses to “What We Know About The Dallas Texas Police Killer.”